postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/defining-an-api.md

 ## Generating a collection

-The Postman API Builder supports API-first development by providing the option to create a Postman Collection directly from a schema.
-Once you have a saved schema, there is a **Generate Collection** option in the upper right of the schema editor.
+The Postman API Builder supports API-first development by providing the option to create a Postman Collection directly from an API definition.
+Once you have a saved API definition, there is a **Generate Collection** option in the upper right of the API definition editor.

-To create a collection based on your schema, select **Generate Collection**.
+To create a collection based on your API definition, select **Generate Collection**.
 You can add the collection as documentation, a test, a monitor, or a mock server.
 The collection will appear in __Collections__ in the sidebar.
-It will be linked to the same version of the API as the schema.
+It will be linked to the same version of the API as the API definition.

 ![Generate Collection](https://assets.postman.com/postman-docs/v8-generate-collection-modal2.jpg)